 Broadstone has bags of sumptuous period detail; infinity lawns; character, poise and promise of English elegance.
-Where England becomes Wales, in the rolling hills of Herefordshire, Broadstone Court is a place where people become man and wife.
+Nestled in the rolling hills of Herefordshire, Broadstone Court is a place where people become man and wife.
 You don’t have to get married to stay here, but you might feel like young lovers again.
 Young lovers who’ve brought all their friends and family to share in their story.

 This is a place to meet on the terrace around the firepits.
 To fire pizza in the clay oven.
 To wander the rose garden, woods and orchard.
 To pull a book from the shelf and unwind within its pages.
 To leave only to revel in local arts and music festivals.
 Or to chill in chatty groups in the many lounges and catch up on your box sets.